Grits Every Day Please!

 - 1 teaspoon kosher salt

-- 2 cups (276 g) coarse ground yellow cornmeal (we prefer stone-ground)
+- 1 cup (138g) coarse ground yellow cornmeal, sometimes labeled polenta; (we prefer stone-ground)

 - Freshly ground black pepper